TranTop2806/ocr_app/README.md

-# PDF OCR and translator Application
+# PDF OCR and Translator Application

 ## Overview

-`TranTop2806-ocr_app` is a Streamlit-based web application designed to perform Optical Character Recognition (OCR) on PDF documents.
+`TranTop2806-ocr_app` is a Streamlit-based web application designed to perform Optical Character Recognition (OCR) and Translator on PDF documents.
 It supports both Han (Chinese) and Nom (Vietnamese demotic script) OCR, allowing users to extract text from scanned documents and manage the results.

 ## Features